 Isaiah 24-27: The world’s end

 Ultimately, Yahweh will bring the whole earth to its knees as punishment for its iniquity (Isa.
 24-27; see especially 26:21).
-God will strip bare the earth--nothing more than an over-sized city to Him--but at His city, Zion, He will reign and display His glory (24:23).
-Therefore, God’s people are to take cover until His wrath passes (26:20-21), lay hold of His strength (27:5), and wait for the day that worship comes to God’s holy mountain, Jerusalem (27:13).
+The earth, like nothing more than a city to God, will be stripped bare, but at His city, Zion, He will reign and display His glory (24:23).
+Therefore, God’s people are to take cover until His wrath passes (26:20-21), take hold of His strength (27:5), and wait for the day that worship comes to God’s holy mountain Jerusalem (27:13).

 Isaiah 28-33: Six coming woes